Situational Graphs for Robot Navigation in Structured Indoor Environments: Introduction

 In this direction we present Situational Graphs (\textit{S-Graphs}), which bridges geometric LiDAR SLAM and scene graphs.
 Our \textit{S-Graphs} (Fig.~\ref{fig:scene_graph}) are divided into three layers, namely \textit{Robot Tracking Layer}, \textit{Metric-Semantic Layer} and \textit{Topological Layer}.
 The robot tracking layer is the lowest level of the graph creating keyframes at regular time-distance intervals whose pose is constrained by odometry measurements.
 The metric-semantic layer extracts semantic elements at a given keyframe and maps them using their geometric constraints with respect to the keyframes.
-In our case we use pose-plane constraints from detected planar surfaces, thus optimizing mapped planes and robot keyframe poses.
+In our case we use pose-plane constraints between detected planar surfaces and keyframes.
 The topological layer is the highest level of the graph connecting the mapped planar surfaces to higher-level entities using suitable topological constraints, which in our case are the room and corridor factors.
 These factors add additional constraints over their corresponding plane features.
 In this manner, \textit{S-Graphs} do not only optimize the robot poses but also the whole 3D scene graph jointly, comprising the mapped planar surfaces along with the corridor and room geometries.
+Our main contributions in this paper are: